 - "NASCAR Racing for Mac" -- English Mac title

 There are no reviews for the Macintosh release of this game.
 You can use the links below to write your own review or read reviews for the other platforms of this game.

 There are currently no topics for this game.

 AdvertisementsThe game followed in the tradition of the toy companies.
-There were no advertisements for Beer or Tobacco products.
-That meant that Rusty Wallace drove the "Ford Racing" Ford.
+There were no advertisements for beer or tobacco products.
+That meant that Rusty Wallace drove the "Ford Racing" Ford and in all releases of the game the banners read "NASCAR Racing Series" instead of "NASCAR Winston Cup Series".
 However, you could always add the companies using the included "paint shop" feature.
 However, since it wasn't on the main menu, some people didn't even know that it was there.

 CD audioIf you put the CD into an audio CD player, you can hear two rock tracks.
 Race Rif by Skid Row & The Fastest Sport by The Fat Man.

 LicensingIn the releases with the real-world drivers, teams, and car liveries, not all major competitors were in the game, presumably because of those drivers having their own license deals.
 For example Dale Earnhardt wasn't in the game.

 ManualDave Marcus & Joe Nemechek gave advice in the manual about how to race at certain tracks.
 It's been kind of funny with the fans, because both of these drivers have won a combined six races in their NASCAR Winston Cup career.

 ModsHundreds of user made cars can be found on the Internet.

 OEM versionA special Win32 version of NASCAR Racing was packaged with the Diamond Edge 3D video card.
 This version was optimized to run on the Edge 3D only, and does not run with any other video cards.